twolfson/winfiles/README.md

 - Command prompt
     - Not as good as `gnome-terminal` but it works
     - Quick edit mode for the win

 - xampp

 - nginx

 - EASEUS Partition Master - Home Edition
+    - Easy to use interface for managing partitions and drives

+- Sexy Windows prompt (not yet used) https://gist.github.com/4198468
+    - Get more info about your current location in a clutter-free way

 Non-Windows specific
 --------------------
+- Charles
+    - Extremely powerful proxying tool
+    - Map local files to URLs
+    - Map URLs to different URLs
+    - Watch and record traffic for sites
+    - Set up breakpoints to force order of requests (and catch race conditions)
+    - Throttle to simulate a slow connection

 - finder
     - Not Windows specific but only cross-platform solution for this